-Contents:
+Contents

-- 1. Rationale
+1 Rationale 3

-- 2. Aims
+2 Aims

-- 3. Definition of Relationships and Sex Education (RSE)
+3 Definition of Relationships and Sex Education (RSE) 4

-- 4. Roles and responsibilities
+4 Roles and Responsibilities 4

-- 5. Delivery of RSE
+5 Delivery of RSE 6

-- 6. RSE curriculum and outcomes

-- 7. Health education
+6 The intent of our RSE provision is: 7

+7 Health Education: Physical health and mental well-being 7

-- 8. Pupils with special educational needs and/or disabilities
+8 Students with special educational needs and/or disabilities 8

-- 9. Right to request withdrawal from sex education
+9 Right to request withdrawal from sex education 8

-- 10. Confidentiality and child protection
+10 Confidentiality and Child Protection 8

-- 11. Equal opportunities
+11 Equal opportunities 9

-- 12. Complaints
+12 Complaints 9

-1. Rationale
+1 Rationale

-- 1.1 The Ecclesbourne School believes that in order to create a happy and successful adult life, children and young people need to have the self-confidence to make informed decisions about their wellbeing, health and relationships.
+- 1.1 The Ecclesbourne School believes that to create a happy and successful adult life, children and young people need to have the self-confidence to make informed decisions about their wellbeing, health and relationships.
 This belief in reflected in our school aims.
 Relationships and Sex Education (RSE) is about giving children and young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
-Health Education is giving pupils information to make well-informed, positive choices about their own health and wellbeing.
-The School recognises that physical health and mental wellbeing are interlinked, and it is important that pupils understand that good physical health contributes to good mental wellbeing, and vice versa. - 1.2 The School has a responsibility under the Equality Act 2010 to ensure the best for all its pupils irrespective of disability, educational needs, race, nationality, ethnic or national origin, sex, gender identity, pregnancy, maternity, religion or sexual orientation.
-As a result, RSE will be sensitive to the different needs of individual pupils and may need to adapt and change over time to reflect the needs of the particular cohort.
-The School may also take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting one group because of a protected characteristic. - 1.3 The School is aware of the need to be mindful of and respectful to a wide variety of faith and cultural beliefs across the school, and will make every attempt to be appropriately sensitive; equally it is essential that children and young people still have access to the learning they need to stay safe, healthy and understand their rights as individuals.
-The School believes that its pupils deserve the right to honest, clear, impartial scientific and factual information to help better form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them. - 1.4 The School will teach pupils about lesbian, gay, bisexual and transgender (LGBT) in PDC lessons, with additional events arranged to support learning.
-The School will encourage wider pupil awareness of LGBT, for example, through student-led groups, assemblies and library displays. - 1.5 This policy has been developed in consultation with parents, pupils and staff to ensure that it meets the needs of the whole school community.

-1.6 The policy will be reviewed annually and parents will be consulted in advance about significant changes.
-All parents have been written to explain what is taught in the RSE lessons and we are asking for a range of parents to complete a RSE questionnaire that can feedback into what we do as a school.
-This forms art of the review process.
+Health Education is giving students information to make well-informed, positive choices about their own health and wellbeing.
+The school recognises that physical health and mental wellbeing are interlinked, and it is important that students understand that good physical health contributes to good mental wellbeing, and vice versa. - 1.2 The school has a responsibility under the Equality Act 2010 to ensure the best for all its students irrespective of disability, educational needs, race, nationality, ethnic or national origin, sex, gender identity, pregnancy, maternity, religion or sexual orientation.
+As a result, RSE will be sensitive to the different needs of individual students and may need to adapt and change over time to reflect the needs of the cohort.
+The school may also take positive action, where it can be shown that it is proportionate, to deal with disadvantages affecting one group because of a protected characteristic. - 1.3 The school is aware of the need to be mindful of and respectful to a wide variety of faith and cultural beliefs across the school and will make every attempt to be appropriately sensitive; equally it is essential that children and young people still have access to the learning they need to stay safe, healthy and understand their rights as individuals.
+The school believes that its students deserve the right to honest, clear, impartial scientific and factual information to help better form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them. - 1.4 The school will teach students about lesbian, gay, bisexual, and transgender (LGBT) in PDC lessons, with additional events arranged to support learning.
+The school will encourage wider student awareness of LGBT, for example, through student-led groups, assemblies and library displays. - 1.5 This policy has been developed in consultation with parents, students, and staff to ensure that it meets the needs of the whole school community. - 1.6 The policy will be reviewed annually, and parents will be consulted in advance about significant changes.
+All parents have received a letter explaining what is taught in the RSE lessons and parents have been invited to complete an online questionnaire as part of our consultation process.
+This forms part of the review process.
+We will sample student voice during each year to monitor the impact of RSE.

-2.Aims
+2 Aims